 Germany has dominated immigration lists since I don’t know when.
 Like forever.
-It is extremely international; a lot of people there know good English and cities like Berlin, Munich and Frankfurt have high density of expat populations.
+It is extremely international; a lot of people there know good English and cities like Berlin, Munich, and Frankfurt have a high density of expat populations.
 But if you know German, you are really set.
 Their excellent healthcare and ample educational opportunities will make you weep with joy!

 Being centrally located, anywhere in Europe is simply a few hours’ drive away (Or like a couple of hours in flight).
-Strong economy, stable jobs.
+A Strong economy, stable jobs.
 The only catch?
 High taxes.
 After all, someone has to pay for the good stuff.

 To simply name a few.
 Which country is ideal for you to move to actually depends on a host of factors and variables; it is never the same place for two people.
 But before you take any decisions, research well, be thorough with their visa/immigration procedures.
 America is no promised land; their living conditions and provisions for immigrants are even questionable at places.